 Power

-The power of a hair dryer is important because it lets you know how much electricity it will consume.
-As a rule of thumb, the higher the wattage, the more powerful the dryer is and the less time it will take to dry your hair.
+As a rule of thumb, the higher the wattage, the more powerful the hair dryer is and the less time it will take to dry your hair.
 On the other hand, the higher the wattage, the more electricity it will consume and the higher your bill will be.
+The latter is likely not a concern for the average user, but may be important if you're running a salon!

 Weight

 The weight of a blow dryer plays a vital role in styling.
-To use the right technique, you need a blow dryer that does not assert much pressure on your wrist.
-Your shoulder muscles may burnout half way through your styling.
-As such, a titanium dryer may be a good choice if you can’t keep your hand up for long.
+To use the right technique, you need a blow dryer that does not put too much pressure on your wrist.
+Your shoulder muscles may burnout half way through your styling!
+As such, a titanium dryer may be a good choice if you struggle with handling the heavier ceramic models.

 Airflow